mwaiyusuf/shapes/README.md

 # shapes
-A site containing shapes drawn using css and has animation
+A site containing shapes drawn using css and has animation...some of the shapes transforming.
 # Technology used
 html
 css